-Pasternak and Tieu (2022) used an inferential judgment task (of the type already used to investigate linguistic inferences associated with gestures, as reported in Tieu, Pasternak, Schlenker & Chemla, 2018 and Tieu, Schlenker & Chemla, 2019), to investigate the projection of cosuppositional inferences of emoji.
+Pasternak and Tieu (2022) used an inferential judgment task (of the type already used to investigate linguistic inferences associated with gestures, as reported in Tieu, Pasternak, Schlenker & Chemla 2018 and Tieu, Schlenker & Chemla 2019), to investigate the projection of cosuppositional inferences of emoji.
 The authors tested five different emoji in six different linguistic environments, asking whether people would endorse the target cosuppositional inferences across the various linguistic environments.
-The main findings were that people indeed endorsed cosuppositional inferences, even in embedded environments such as negation and the scope of quantifiers, similarly to what was reported for co-speech gestures by Tieu et al. (2018).
+The main findings were that people indeed endorsed cosuppositional inferences, even in embedded environments such as negation and the scope of quantifiers.
+The findings were similar to what has been reported for co-speech gestures.